-The carrying values of receivables and accounts payable and accrued liabilities approximate their fair value due to their short terms to maturity.
-Cash and cash equivalents are measured at fair value using Level 1 inputs.
+The carrying values of cash and cash equivalents, receivables, deposits and accounts payable and accrued liabilities approximate their fair value due to their short terms to maturity.

 (tabular amounts expressed in thousands of U.S. dollars, except per share amounts and where indicated)